-Typically, stockbrokers earn commissions each time an investor enters a securities order to buy stock or a sell stock.
-Full-service stockbrokers earn higher commissions than online stockbrokers because unlike online stockbrokers, full-service stockbrokers provide investors with the added service of advising you when to buy, sell or hold particular investments.
+Typically, stockbrokers earn commissions each time an investor enters a securities order to buy stock or sell stock.
+Full-service stockbrokers earn higher commissions than online stockbrokers because, unlike online stockbrokers, full-service stockbrokers provide investors with the added service of advising you when to buy, sell or hold particular investments.

 Because stockbrokers are paid on commission, there is an inherent conflict of interest, a financial incentive for the stockbroker to persuade investors to trade frequently.
 Unless the quality of the investment advice justifies the commission received, the stockbroker is getting the better end of the bargain at the investor’s expense.
 And this is a problem because stockbrokers devote significant time and resources to cultivating a perception of trust with the public.
 If the stockbroker lets commissions get in the way of a customer’s best interest, the stockbroker has betrayed the trust that the investor has given to them.
 It can even amount to investor fraud.